Family and Medical Leave Handbook Statement: California

 - If employees are on an FMLA Leave but are not eligible to continue paid group health insurance coverage, in some circumstances they may be eligible to continue their coverage under the federal Consolidated Omnibus Budget Reconciliation Act (COBRA) and/or state health care continuation guidelines by making monthly payments to the company for the amount of the relevant premium.

 - Compensation during leave is dependent on the employer and the type of leave.
-If the employer wants to require use of paid time off (PTO) or other paid leave concurrently with FMLA Leave, and/or include terms under which the employee may elect to use PTO, the policy statement should be customized to reflect those decisions.
+If the employer wants to require use of vacation or other paid leave concurrently with FMLA Leave, and/or include terms under which the employee may elect to use various types of paid leave, the policy statement should be customized to reflect those decisions.
 Employers should also customize based on the types of leave they provide (e.g., vacation, sick leave, PTO) and/or any available state-provided wage replacement benefit programs.
-However, if pregnancy disability leave runs concurrently with Fed-FMLA leave, an employer may only require use of sick leave, but an employee may choose to use available vacation or PTO.
-Once pregnancy disability leave has concluded, the employer may require use of vacation or PTO during any remaining Fed-FMLA leave and any subsequent CFRA leave the employee takes.
+However, if pregnancy disability leave runs concurrently with Fed-FMLA leave, an employer can only allow and not require use of available vacation or PTO.
+Once pregnancy disability leave has concluded, the employer may require use of vacation during any remaining Fed-FMLA leave and any subsequent CFRA leave the employee takes.

 - A policy statement requiring the use of PTO must apply equally to non-FMLA leaves, but the employer may choose to be more lenient with employees on FMLA Leave regarding situations under which employees may voluntarily use paid time off (e.g., excusing a two-week advance notice requirement for vacation).
 The provision in the policy statement contemplates that employees may be able to supplement partial wage replacement benefits (i.e., state disability benefits) with partial paid time off (e.g., sick pay) up to the employee's regular compensation.
 This may not be required by employers or demanded by employees, but the parties may agree to it.
 If the employer does not wish to agree to it as a matter of policy, reference to it in the leave policy may be omitted.